ahxc/CycleGAN-WGAN-gp/README.md

 [man2woman](https://pan.baidu.com/s/1i5qY3yt)

 ## Training
-The "[]" means an optional operation, please refer to the tf.flag settings for details and other optional operation
+The "[]" means an optional operation, please refer to the tf.flag settings for details and other optional operations
 ```
 python train.py [--X the path of domain X] [--Y the path of domain Y] [--image_size 256]
 ```